A Keto Diet and a Therapeutic Ketogenic Diet are Very Different

 Final Thoughts…

-I design both therapeutic ketogenic diets and different types of keto diets and support people in implementing and transitioning to other types of ketogenic diets.
+While popularized keto diets offer benefits such as weight loss and improved blood sugar, they are not therapeutic diets.
+I design both therapeutic ketogenic diets and different types of keto diets and support people in implementing and transitioning between them based on individual goals.

 To your good health,